CRBroughton/townsquares-relay/README.md

 #### Documentation Goals

+- Create basic README.md file for instructions on how to get up and running
 - Create a Mermaid graph showcasing how clients and relays connect to each other
 - Create a guide on how to set-up and deploy a Townsquares relay